 The engraving of "Prince" was commissioned over one-hundred years ago, by the president of the Farmers Deposit National Bank of Pittsburgh, for the bank's stock certificates.
 The dog, an english bull-terrier, lived at the bank (greeting customers and employees alike), and became a beloved symbol of their down-to-earth, loyal, and personal customer service values.

-Having tended our vines for decades and the wine for years, we try to limit its time in uncontrolled environments.
+Having tended our wine for years, we try to limit its time in uncontrolled environments.
 We ship 2day only in order to minimize potential damage via trucking and extended temperature fluctuation.
 We truly believe it is the best for you and your purchase.
-Our fulfillment team has negotiated the very best price; rest assured that all of our savings are passed along to our members.

-All of our requests are fulfilled by hand on a per-order basis.
-We then submit your final allocation to our shipping team, who ships the wine during the next optimal time window, which can vary based on weather and locale.
-We aim to ship the wine by mid-November.
+After all requests are fulfilled by hand on a per-order basis, we then look for the best shipment schedule, which can vary based on weather and locale.
+We aim to begin shipping first orders by early by mid-November.